Pogify/pogify/README.md

    - ref 1: https://developer.spotify.com/documentation/web-playback-sdk/#supported-browsers
    - ref 2: https://github.com/spotify/web-playback-sdk/issues/10

-2. Listeners cannot play pause their local spotify
+2. ~~Listeners cannot play pause their local spotify~~ Fixed by d09acac
-3. Problem in firefox where there is excessive stuttering as a listener
+3. ~~Problem in firefox where there is excessive stuttering as a listener~~ Fixed by d09acac
-   - diagnosis: firefox setInterval does not fire exactly as set.
-A bit later than expected (~10ms)
+   - ~~diagnosis: firefox setInterval does not fire exactly as set.
+A bit later than expected (~10ms)~~
-   - solution: use performance.now() or requestAnimationFrame to set time.
+   - ~~solution: use performance.now() or requestAnimationFrame to set time.~~
 4. Session member count is always 0.
-5. Listener Player will stutter.
+5. ~~Listener Player will stutter.~~ Listener player stutters at end of a track.
+   - diagnosis: spotify player internally consolidates it's position calcuated position with the track position and sends state updates.
+If these consolidation updates are large, then pogify interprets it as a seek update and stutters.
-6. Listener player unexpectedly seek to beginning of track.
+6. ~~Listener player unexpectedly seek to beginning of track.~~ Fixed by d09acac
-7. Seeking on a listener player will de-synchronize a listener from the host and will not resynchronize until an update from host.
+7. ~~Seeking on a listener player will de-synchronize a listener from the host and will not resynchronize until an update from host.~~ Fixed by d09acac
-8. ~~Volume Control is not good.~~
+8. ~~Volume Control is not good.~~ Fixed by f11b003
 9. 'Join Session' / 'Start session' buttons sometimes do not work
 10. Incomplete error handling
 11. Leftover console.logs